Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature: Abstract

 \section{Abstract}

-We define a stochastic variant of the proximal point algorithm in the general setting of nonlinear (separable) Hadamard spaces for approximating zeros of the mean of a stochastically perturbed monotone vector field and prove its convergence under a suitable strong monotonicity assumption, together with a probabilistic independence assumption and a separability assumption on the tangent spaces.
-As a particular case, our results transfer previous work by P. Bianchi on that method in Hilbert spaces for the first time to Hadamard manifolds.
+We define a stochastic variant of the proximal point algorithm in the general setting of nonlinear Hadamard spaces for approximating zeros of the mean of a stochastically perturbed monotone vector field.
+Generalizing previous work by P.\ Bianchi, we prove the convergence of this method under a suitable strong monotonicity assumption in (separable) Hilbert-Hadamard spaces, that is assuming that all tangent spaces isometrically embed into Hilbert spaces (covering, but not being limited to, the setting of Hadamard manifolds).
 Moreover, our convergence proof is fully effective and allows for the construction of explicit rates of convergence for the iteration towards the (unique) solution both in mean and almost surely.
 These rates are moreover highly uniform, being independent of most data surrounding the iteration, space or distribution.
 In that generality, these rates are novel already in the context of Hilbert spaces.
-Linear nonasymptotic guarantees under additional second-moment conditions on the Yosida approximates and special cases of stochastic convex minimization are discussed.
+Sublinear nonasymptotic guarantees under additional second-moment conditions on the Yosida approximates and special cases of stochastic convex minimization are discussed.

 {\bf Keywords:} Proximal point algorithm; stochastic approximation; rates of convergence; Hadamard spaces; proof mining\\ {\bf MSC2020 Classification:} 47J25, 90C15, 62L20, 03F10